“One Action Heroes” by Tapehead Games (Sebastian Landinger & Waldemar Umaniz).

 “Our brave heroes must move through a winding dungeon.
 Traps doors small alleys in front of them!
-Every single one of the heroes can perform [only one] movement. […] [C]an they find their way through tricky puzzles with friendship[,] helpfulness and the will to combine their powers?”
+Every single one of the heroes can perform [only one] movement. […] [Can] they find their way through tricky puzzles with friendship[,] helpfulness and the will to combine their powers?”

-You will have to think carefully about your moves, so that all your character actually work together as a team.
-It’s not enough that just one of them reaches the level exit, all of them have to (either separate from each other or as an united block).
-In 19 levels you will be trained to solve puzzles cooperatively as you discover the advantages of the unique treats of your team members.
-And on a side note: The music is weirdly catchy and at the same time very fitting to the whole dungeon-like setting.
-All in all, “One Action Heroes” is a sweet little puzzle game you should give definitely a try. >>PLAY
+You will have to think carefully about your moves, so that all your characters actually work together as a team.
+It is not enough that just one of them reaches the level exit, all of them have to; either separate from each other or as an united block.
+In nineteen levels you will be trained to solve puzzles cooperatively as you discover the advantages of the unique treats of your team members.
+Also I must say that the music is oddly catchy and at the same time very fitting to the whole dungeon setting.
+All in all, “One Action Heroes” is a sweet little puzzle game you should definitely give a try.
+[PLAY]